-- There is no reasonable prospect of proving the offence or complaint before the Court; or - Discretionary factors dictate that it is not in the public interest that the matter should proceed.
+- · there is no reasonable prospect of proving the offence or complaint before the Court; or - discretionary factors dictate that it is not in the public interest that the matter should proceed.

-The report is to be forwarded to the Commander of the Informant, for consideration and determination in accordance with the steps for representations in Part 3.1 of this Policy.
+The report is to be forwarded to the Commander of the Informant, for consideration and determination in accordance with the steps for representations in pt 3.1 of this document.

-3.6 Responsibilities of the Police Commander
+3.6 Responsibilities of the Police Area/District Commander